sojurner/Personal-blog/src/posts/military/service-dress-uniforms.md

 These are *gross estimations*.
 Depending on the **state of national affairs** (war vs peacetime), the number of recruitments could *drastically increase*.
 However, I'll stick to "**peacetime**" numbers, since it is the default state.

-That means, each year, about **140 million** of tax-payer dollars is being spent on these uni-dimensional uniforms alone.
+That means, each year, about **140 million** of tax-payer dollars is being spent soley on these uni-dimensional uniforms.

 As much as military tradition is revered in our young nation, is it really worth the arduous costs?